 Diabetes can have a serious impact on your eye health.
 When you need a highly qualified diabetic eye doctor in Cape Coral to help evaluate your current situation or manage your treatment, consider Elmquist Eye Group.

-Elmquist Eye Group has been serving Lee County and Southwest Florida for 25 years.
-E. Trevor Elmquist, DO, his partner, Kate Wagner, OD, and his associates, Nina Burt, OD, and Sarah Eccles-Brown, MD, provide a complete range of eye care services, including comprehensive eye exams and diagnosis and treatment of diabetic eye disease, cataracts, macular degeneration, dry eyes, glaucoma, presbyopia, myopia, hyperopia and other eye conditions.
+Elmquist Eye Group has been serving Lee County and Southwest Florida for 25 years, providing a complete range of eye care services, including comprehensive eye exams and diagnosis and treatment of diabetic eye disease, cataracts, macular degeneration, dry eyes, glaucoma, presbyopia, myopia, hyperopia and other eye conditions.

 Diabetic Eye Disease Questions & Answers

 Diabetes is a disease that affects the body’s ability to produce or use insulin effectively to control blood sugar (glucose) levels.
 Although glucose supplies energy to the body’s cells, too much of it in the blood for an extended time period can damage the heart, kidneys, and blood vessels, including the small blood vessels in the back of the eye or retina.

 What is diabetic retinopathy?

 A healthy retina is necessary for good vision; however, when high blood sugar levels cause blood vessels in the retina to swell, leak, or close off completely, or when abnormal new blood vessels grow on the retinal surface, diabetic retinopathy may develop.

 Diabetic retinopathy is more likely to affect individuals who have had diabetes for a long time or whose diabetes is poorly controlled.
 There are typically no symptoms or pain, and you may not notice any change in your vision in the early stages.